oneironaut1997/se-portfolio/README.md

 ## Features

-- **Typing Animation**: Dynamic typing effect on the main header text for an engaging landing experience
+- **Interactive Text Effects**: Dynamic font variations on mouse proximity for headings (used on Landing and About pages)
 - **3D Particle Systems**: Interactive background particle effects powered by Three.js
 - **AI Chat Interface**: Integrated OpenAI-powered assistant for portfolio interaction
 - **Responsive Design**: Mobile-first approach with Tailwind CSS